telerik/ajax-docs/api/server/Telerik.Web.UI/RadListViewDataServiceSettings.md

 ###  StartRowIndexParameterName `String`

 Gets or sets the name of the start row index parameter that will be used with the data service.

-###  MaximumRowsParameterName `String`

-Gets or sets the name of the maximum rows parameter that will be used with the data service.

-###  ResponseType `RadListViewDataServiceResponseType`

-Gets or sets the response type that is expected from the data service.